shadowtraveller2003/lonelybag-aws/README.md

-# The Lonely Bag - DevOps Assignment ✅ SUCCESSFULLY DEPLOYED
+# The Lonely Bag - DevOps Assignment ✅

 **Where Food Selects You** - An innovative food waste tracking application built with React, TypeScript, and modern web technologies.

-## 🎯 Assignment Overview - COMPLETED ✅
+## 🎯 Assignment Overview -  ✅

 This project demonstrates complete DevOps lifecycle including containerization, cloud deployment, and automation on AWS EC2.